7Ji/ampart/README.md

     data              b7400000(   2.86G) 11ac00000(   4.42G)     4
     ==============================================================
-    Disk size totalling 7818182656 (7.28G) according to partition table
+    Disk size totalling 7818182656 (7.28G) according to partition table DTB is stored in plain Amlogic multi-dtb format
     Warning: input is a device, check if any partitions under its corresponding emmc disk '/dev/mmcblk0' is mounted...
-    Using 7818182656 (7.28G) as the disk size
-    Usable space of the disk is 7704936448 (7.18G)
-    - This is due to reserved partition ends at 104857600 (100.00M)
-    - And env partition takes 8388608 (8.00M)
-    Make sure you've backed up the env partition as its offset will mostly change
+    Using 7818182656 (7.28G) as the disk size [Insertion optimizer] the following partitions will be inserted into the gap between bootloader and reserved: logo Usable space of the disk is 7671382016 (7.14G) Make sure you've backed up the env, logo and misc partitions as their offset will mostly change,
+    - even ampart will auto-migrate them for you
-    - This is because all user-defined partitions will be created after the env partition
+    - This is because all user-defined partitions will be created after the reserved partition
-    - Yet most likely the old env partition was created after a cache partition
+    - Yet most likely these old partitions have gap before them
     - Which wastes a ton of space if we start at there Parsing user input for partition: data:::
     - Name: data
-    - Offset: 113246208 (108.00M)
+    - Offset: 146800640 (140.00M)
-    - Size: 7704936448 (7.18G)
+    - Size: 7671382016 (7.14G)
     - Mask: 4
     New partition table is generated successfully in memory Validating partition table...
-    Partitions count: 4, GOOD √
+    Partitions count: 6, GOOD √
     Magic: MPT, GOOD √
     Version: 01.00.00, GOOD √
-    Checksum: calculated 644544cc, recorded 644544cc, GOOD √
+    Checksum: calculated 1667e732, recorded 1667e732, GOOD √
     ==============================================================
     NAME                          OFFSET                SIZE  MARK
     ==============================================================
     bootloader               0(   0.00B)    400000(   4.00M)     0
-      (GAP)                                2000000(  32.00M)
+    logo                400000(   4.00M)   2000000(  32.00M)     1
     reserved           2400000(  36.00M)   4000000(  64.00M)     0
     env                6400000( 100.00M)    800000(   8.00M)     0
+    misc               6c00000( 108.00M)   2000000(  32.00M)     1
-    data               6c00000( 108.00M) 1cb400000(   7.18G)     4
+    data               8c00000( 140.00M) 1c9400000(   7.14G)     4
     ==============================================================
     Disk size totalling 7818182656 (7.28G) according to partition table Oopening '/dev/mmcblk0' as read/append to write new patition table...
-    Notice: Seeking 37748736 (36.00M) (offset of reserved partition) into disk
+    Modifying Amlogic multi-dtb...
-    Warning: input is a whole emmc disk, checking if we should copy the env partition as the env partition may be moved Offset of the env partition has changed, copying content of it...
+    Warning: input is a whole emmc disk, checking if we should migrate env, logo and misc partitions as their position may be moved
-    Copied content env partiton
+    Warning: offset of reserved partition env changed, it should be migrated
+    Warning: offset of reserved partition logo changed, it should be migrated
+    Warning: offset of reserved partition misc changed, it should be migrated Old reserved partitions all read into memory Writing reserved partition env to its new location...
+    Writing reserved partition logo to its new location...
+    Writing reserved partition misc to its new location...
-    Notifying kernel about partition table change...
+    Notice: Seeking 37748736 (36.00M) (offset of reserved partition) into disk Notifying kernel about partition table change...
     We need to reload the driver for emmc as the meson-mmc driver does not like partition table being hot-updated Opening '/sys/bus/mmc/drivers/mmcblk/unbind' so we can unbind driver for 'emmc:0001'